spacelift-io/user-documentation/docs/concepts/policy/task-run-policy.md

 # Task policy

-{% hint style="warning" %}
+!!! warning
     This feature is deprecated.
 Using an [Approval policy](approval-policy.md) allows you to achieve the same goals in a more flexible and powerful way.
-{% endhint %}

 ## Purpose